Maple Roasted Butternut Squash

 - 1, 2 pound butternut squash, peeled, stem removed, seeded and chopped into 1-inch cubes (measures 6 cups when chopped)

-- 2 tablespoons avocado oil
+- ¼ cup avocado oil

-- 1 tablespoon pure maple syrup
+- 2 tablespoons pure maple syrup

-- 1 tablespoon pure maple sugar
+- 2 tablespoons pure maple sugar

-- ¼ teaspoon ground black pepper
+- ¼ teaspoon ground black pepper (or more to taste)

 Instructions